Our Journey

 Tempering

-Once the chocolate is made, it's time to temper into bars, bonbons, or anything that we want chocolate to not melt in our hands.
+Once the chocolate is made, it's time to temper into bars, bonbons, or anything chocolate that we want to not melt in our hands.
 Tempering is raising and lowering the temperature of the chocolate to get the fat molecules to align like lego blocks, which builds resistance to heat and produces that classic shine and snap.
 Once the chocolate is tempered it can be molded, then wrapped.